Cykelero/Funnel.js/documentation/Using filter functions.md

 - `_all`: This is a map of all the arguments.
 Use this instead of directly injecting the argument, if its name is not a valid JavaScript variable name.
 - `_name`: This is the name of the argument currently being modified by the filter function.
+- `_extra`: This is a map of the filter function-specific arguments described below.
+The keys are stripped of their leading underscore.

 Some filter functions may inject additional arguments.
 Such arguments are always prefixed with an underscore.